scholy/alfred-addons/README.md

-# Home Assistant add-on repository
+# Alfred's Home Assistant add-on repository

 This repository can be used as a "blueprint" for add-on development to help you get started.